 Brussels airport delays reopening as Belgium lowers attacks toll to 32

-Bomb-damaged Brussels airport said it would not reopen on Wednesday after all following drills to test resuming partial services, as Belgium lowered the death toll from last week's attacks to 32.
+Brussels airport said it would not reopen on Wednesday despite drills to test resuming partial services after the suicide bombings that struck its departure hall and a metro train, as Belgium lowered the death toll to 32.

-The airport has been closed since twin bombings wrecked the departure hall exactly a week ago, in coordinated suicide attacks that were claimed by the Islamic State group and which also struck Maalbeek metro station in central Brussels.
+Zaventem airport has been closed since twin bombings wrecked the departure hall on March 22, in coordinated suicide attacks that were claimed by the Islamic State group and which also hit Maalbeek metro station in central Brussels.

 A total of 32 people were killed in Belgium’s worst-ever terror attacks, the government said, down from an earlier toll of 35 following confusion between two lists of people who had died at the scene and in hospital.